 - CDCI – internships and other courses offered by the Fleishman Center for Career and Professional Development.

-- GLST – courses offered by the Global Studies Minor Program
+- ELI – courses offered by English Language Institute

 - OUT – courses offered by Outdoor Pursuits